 1. An event (e.g. ACR complete, or Target information notification) occurs at the EES that satisfies trigger conditions for providing ACR information to a subscribed EEC.

 2. The EES sends an ACR information notification to the EEC with the ACR information determined in step 1.
 The ACR information notification may include ACID to indicate the application context relocation of the AC is complete.
+If the S-EES has received the successful EEC Context Push response from T-EES, along with registration ID and the registration expiration time in the EEC Context Push relocation procedure, then the ACR information notification towards EEC also includes the registration ID and registration expiration time under EEC context relocation status (for successful status).

 * * * Next Change * * * *